Haivision/srt/docs/handshake.md

 as the UDT handshake.

-2. The required SRT data interchange is done **after the connection is established** using extension commands:
+2. The required SRT data interchange is done **after the connection is established** using **SRT Extended Message** with the following Extended Types:

-    - `HSREQ`, which exchanges special SRT flags as well as latency value
+    - `SRT_CMD_HSREQ`, which exchanges special SRT flags as well as latency value
-    - `KMREQ` (optional), which exchanges the wrapped stream encryption key, used with encryption
+	- `SRT_CMD_KMREQ` (optional), which exchanges the wrapped stream encryption key, used with encryption

-**IMPORTANT:** There are two rules in the UDT code that continue to apply to SRT version 1.2.0 and earlier:
+**IMPORTANT:** There are two rules in the UDT code that continue to apply to SRT version 1.2.0 and earlier, and therefore affect the prerequisites for any future versions of the protocol:

-1. The initial handshake response message **DOES NOT REWRITE** the `Version` field (it's simply blindly copied from the handshake request message received).
+1. The initial handshake response message coming from the listener side **DOES NOT REWRITE** the `Version` field (it's simply blindly copied from the handshake request message received).

 2. The size of the handshake message must be **exactly** equal to the legacy UDT handshake structure, otherwise the message is rejected.